wix-playground/dapperdox/docs/glossary-terms.md

 ## `operation-name`

+The `operation-name` of an operation is either its HTTP method (see `method-name`), or the name given by the Swaggerly extension `x-operationName` which may be added to an operation.
+See [controlling method names](/docs/spec-method-names).

 ## Specification list page

 This page lists the API specifications that are available for reference, and is the default homepage when multiple